 [Still can’t think of new plots.
 So it’s back to poetry.

 Sir Thomas Beecham once explained to an audience that the reason he was going to conduct a certain major piece was because it sounded pretty.
-Whether on not I succeed, I am mostly interested in pretty sounds here; so, if you bother to read my verses below, there is no subtext, and nothing for analysis.
+He left it at that.
+Whether or not I succeed, I am mostly interested in pretty sounds here; so, if you bother to read my verses below, there is no subtext, and nothing for analysis.
 But I do hope the reader likes how the verses sound.]

 Where my chains fade down to the ocean floor

 The fetid bait’s dull gold